 As part of the post-breach challenge, there are quite a few startups focusing on how to prevent data exfiltration.
 From a scientific point of view, it is a great challenge consisting of conflicting factors—the tighter the control is on data, the less convenient it is to use the data on normal days.

 Web Services Security

-The growing trend of attacks on websites which has taken place in recent years and the tremendous impact this makes on consumer confidence, i.e., when your website gets defaced or is serving malware, grabbed the Israeli startups attention.
-Here we can find a versatile portfolio of active protection tools which prevent and deflect attacks, scanning services which scan websites and tools for DDOS prevention.
+The growing trend of attacks on websites which has taken place in recent years and the tremendous impact this makes on consumer confidence, i.e., when your website gets defaced or is serving malware, grabbed the Israeli startups’ attention.
+Here we can find a versatile portfolio of active protection tools that prevent and deflect attacks, scanning services that scan websites, and tools for DDOS prevention.
 DDOS has been in the limelight recently and with all the botnets out there, it is a real threat.

-Software vulnerabilities was, is and will be an unsolved problem and the industry tackles it in many different ways, ranging from code analysis and code development best practices, vulnerability scanning tools and services and active protections against exploitations.
-Vulnerabilities are the mirror reflection of APTs and here again there are many unique approaches to detect and stop these attacks, such as: endpoint protection tools, network detection tools, host based protection system, botnets detection and honeypots aiming to lure the attacks and contain them.
+Software vulnerabilities were, is, and will be an unsolved problem and the industry tackles it in many different ways, ranging from code analysis and code development best practices, vulnerability scanning tools and services, and active protection against exploitations.
+Vulnerabilities are the mirror reflection of APTs and here again, there are many unique approaches to detect and stop these attacks, such as endpoint protection tools, network detection tools, host-based protection systems, botnets detection, and honeypots aiming to lure the attacks and contain them.

 What I did Not See

-Among the things I did not see there: tools which attack the attackers. developments in cryptography. containers security. security & AI and social engineering related tools.
+Among the things I did not see there: tools that attack the attackers. developments in cryptography. containers security. security & AI and social engineering-related tools.